Vithal Nagesh Shirodkar: Biography

 Shirodkar was born in Shiroda, Goa.
 He belonged to the Kalawantin community (now known as Gomantak Maratha Samaj in Goa).
-After he graduated from Grant Medical College, he went to United Kingdom and obtained his Fellow of the Royal College of Surgeons in 1931.
-He was associated with Professor J. Chassar Moir, Victor Lack, J.D.Murdoch and others.
+After he graduated from Grant Medical College, he went to the United Kingdom and obtained a Fellowship of the Royal College of Surgeons in 1931.
+He was associated with Professor J. Chassar Moir, Victor Lack, and J.D.
+Murdoch.

-He returned to India and joined J.J.Group of Hospitals in 1935 as Honorary Obstetrician and Gynecologist.
-He was an inimitable teacher and innovator.
-His most widely known contribution is Cervical cerclage the "Shirodkar cerclage".
-His other contributions include operations for prolapse repair, tuboplasty and creation of neovagina.
+He returned to India and joined the J.J.
+Group of Hospitals in 1935 as Honorary Obstetrician and Gynecologist.
+His most widely known contribution is a type of cervical cerclage called the "Shirodkar cerclage".
+His other contributions include operations for prolapse repair, tuboplasty and creation of a neovagina.
 He published widely and took a keen interest in social medicine.

-He was member of the Shantilal Shah Committee on Abortions and also established the Family Planning Association of India.

-He was honored by the Government of India with Padma Bhushan in 1960 and Padma Vibhushan in 1971.
+He was a member of the Shantilal Shah Committee on Abortions and also established the Family Planning Association of India.
+The government of India awarded him the Padma Bhushan in 1960 and the Padma Vibhushan in 1971.

 Shirodkar Cerclage

-A Shirodkar cerclage is very similar to the standard cervical cerclage, but the sutures pass through the walls of the cervix so they're not exposed.
-This type of cerclage is less common and technically more difficult than a McDonald, and is thought (though not proven) to reduce the risk of infection.
+A Shirodkar cerclage is similar to the standard cervical cerclage, but the sutures pass through the walls of the cervix so they are not exposed.
+It is less common and more technically difficult than a McDonald, and is thought (although not proven) to reduce the risk of infection.
 The Shirodkar procedure sometimes involves a permanent stitch around the cervix which will not be removed and therefore a Caesarean section will be necessary to deliver the baby.
-The Shirodkar technique was first described by Dr. V. N. Shirodkar in Bombay in 1955.
+The Shirodkar technique was first described by Dr. Shirodkar in Bombay in 1955.